mapbox/public-tools-and-demos/projects/sheetmapper/README.md

 | `description`         | `String` | A description for your map, displayed in smaller text below the title.                                     |

 You can define additional `markerOptions` as defined in the [Mapbox GL JS API Reference Documentation](https://docs.mapbox.com/mapbox-gl-js/api/markers/#marker)

+### Run a Development Server to Preview your Sheetmapper Map

+With the Sheetmapper HTML file configured, you are ready to preview the site in a development server.

+#### 1: Install the Live Server Extension
+To make it easier to preview changes in real-time, you can install the Live Server extension in Visual Studio Code.
+(This will serve the Sheetmapper HTML file from a local webserver, preventing CORS errors and other issues that can arise from opening an HTML file without using a development server):
+1. Go to the **Extensions** tab in Visual Studio Code (the square icon on the sidebar).
+2. Search for **Live Server** and click **Install**.
+3. Once installed, you’ll be able to start a live server to preview the HTML file.

+#### 2: Run the HTML File in Your Browser
+1. With the HTML file open, right-click in the editor window and select **Open with Live Server**.
+2. Your default browser will open, displaying the Sheetmapper map.
+Any changes you make and save will automatically refresh in the browser.
+You will see a browser alert with an error if you have properly configured Sheetmapper.
+3. If you don't see the map, [check the developer console](https://docs.devsamurai.com/user-story-map/how-to-open-web-console-on-different-browsers#:~:text=Chrome-,Open%20the%20DevTools,menu%2C%20and%20click%20Console%20tab.) for javascript errors, and refer to the troubleshooting tips below.

 ### Troubleshooting